-He is Scottish by birth, but is currently based in England.
+He is Scottish by birth, but is currently based in France.
 After starting in professional theatre at the Edinburgh Festival, Ian went on to study Theatre Design and Stage Management at The Royal Scottish Academy of Music and Drama, now the Royal Conservatoire of Scotland.
 At college he was awarded the Theatre Design prize which gave him the opportunity to put his first set design on a stage.

 Ian has lit over 150 productions and has designed many of these as a scenographer, working in many different environments from major opera houses and theatres through to prisons, churches & industrial spaces.
 His work is transformational, highly atmospheric and, where relevant, always music driven.
 He has received awards for his work including a Gold Medal and the joint Golden Triga National Award as part of the British entry at the Prague Quadrenniale International Exhibition of Scenography.

 Ian has also worked in Education and Community theatre as well as being a consultant and lecturer in Theatre Design at the Leeds University Drama faculty.
 He also has a strong technical theatre background.